fe-moldark/wesleykent-website/_posts/2022-03-13-Pickle-Rick.markdown

 # TryHackMe - Pickle Rick

-This was a genuinely enjoyable CTF to work through, there are a number of different skills that you will need to call on to exploit this.
-The theme is also amusing for those Rick & Morty fans out there, but let's go ahead and dive into it.<br><br>
+This was a genuinely enjoyable CTF to work through, there are a number of different skills that you will need to call on to exploit this box.
+The theme is also amusing for those Rick & Morty fans out there, let's go ahead and dive into it.<br><br>
 Let's run our initial nmap scan against our target:<br>
 <p align="center"><img width="800" src="/assets/blog/THM-Pickle-Rick/nmap.png"></p>
 Checking out the webpage, I saw from the source code that they did not clean up their code very well:<br>